Compress · Quality-preserving modes

 Is my file uploaded when I compress?

 No. Compression runs entirely in your browser via WebAssembly.
 The PDF is not uploaded to PDF Pro or any third party.
+Same local-only model as the no-upload compressor page.

 Pick a mode.
 Keep the quality.
 Ship smaller files.